TAPP

 Consult the Taylor Institute registration page for current list of learning opportunities.
 Additional learning opportunities that are added to the calendar at Werklund School of Education can also be eligible for credit toward completion of the TAPP 1 Certificate.

-Also you are encouraged to complete the certificate requirements by April 1, 2024 to have your TAPP 1 completion noted on your resume prior to the hiring of TAs for the following academic year.
+You are encouraged to complete the certificate requirements by April 1, 2026 to have your TAPP 1 completion noted on your resume prior to the hiring of TAs for the following academic year.

 Teaching Assistant Preparation Program 2

-TAPP 1 graduates, along with graduate students who are current working as Graduate Teaching Assistants, form a community of practice.
-The purpose is to create a teaching and learning network to support the practice of being a teaching assistant in the Werklund School of Education.
-The community of practice will determine the topics they will work on when they have their first meeting on September 27, 2023.
-Meetings will occur on the fourth Wednesday of each month from 2:00 to 3:00pm.
+TAPP 1 graduates, along with graduate students who are current working as Graduate Teaching Assistants, form a community of practice with the goal of creating a teaching and learning network to support teaching practice among TAs in the Werklund School of Education.
+The community of practice will determine the topics they will discuss when they have their first meeting on September 24, 2025.
+For the last few years, this community of practice has focused on the creation of Philosophy of teaching statements and teaching dossiers, but has also discussed topics such as assessment, online instructor and classroom management.
+Meetings will occur on the fourth Wednesday of each month from 2:00 to 3:00pm, face to face and via Zoom.

 If you wish to join TAPP 2, please email tandl@ucalgary.ca.